 Although the roulette rules are simple, there are a large number of different bets that can be placed.

-You can just bet on a single number if you want to keep things simple.
-However, this is one of the most challenging types of bet to win, and you might get bored with a long losing streak.
-On the flip side, it's the bet that pays out the most if you win, so the prize is substantial if you get lucky.
+The player can just bet on a single number if they want to keep things simple.
+However, this is one of the most challenging types of bet to win, and they might get bored with a long losing streak.
+On the flip side, it's the bet that pays out the most if the player wins, so the prize is substantial if you get lucky - albeit this does not mean it is guaranteed.

 There are other types of bets which have a better win rate, but the payouts are much lower.
 You choose the type of bet depending on your personal attitude to risk and reward.